 Bearded dragons can be fantastic pets, but only if you are willing to properly care for them.
-Healthy dragons can live for up to 10 years!
+Healthy bearded dragons can live for up to 10 years!
 Even though this is true if they are kept in optimal conditions, many bearded dragon owners do not adequately care for their pets.

-The very first thing you will need when you bring a new beardie home is a nice cage with all the necessary tools installed in it.
+The very first thing you will need when you bring a new beardie home is a nice terrarium with all the necessary tools installed in it.

 Bearded dragons normally make their home in the deserts and forests of Australia.
 They come from a naturally hot and dry climate, with lots of sun.
 You want to duplicate their natural environment as much as possible.

 Table of Contents